kadijaismail112/kadijaismail112/README.md

-# Hello, I'm Kadija! 👋
+# hiii, i'm kadija! 👋

 I'm currently pursuing a Bachelor of Science in Computer Science with a focus on Artificial Intelligence at Stanford University, where my academic journey is enriched by a minor in Education.